fikiskill/PSG-Macro/README.md

 ## PSG-Macro
-Macro for the Perfect Seed Glitchless category extension
+Macro for the Perfect Seed Glitchless category extension Default hotkeys:
+U: Reset when in a world
+I: Reset on title screen
+O: Datapack list
+P: Perch
 ## Installation
 *if you downloaded a newer version you only need to replace the macro*
 1. Install [autohotkey](https://www.autohotkey.com/)